OutSystems/docs-support/src/security/certificate-management/certificate-management.md

 ---
-summary: This document presents all the certificate related options in OutSystems.
-It also clarifies on certificate ownership and responsibilities.
+summary: Learn about SSL certificate management in OutSystems 11 (O11) for cloud and self-managed deployments.
 locale: en-us
 guid: 5790c5c1-1cc3-4598-a2a9-b247fd26a9a0
 app_type: traditional web apps, mobile apps, reactive web apps